fluxninja/aperture/docs/content/concepts/policy/dynamic-configuration.md

 :::

-If a policy contains a rate limiter, limit overrides for specific flow label keys can be provided via dynamic configuration at runtime.
+If a policy contains a rate limiter, limit overrides for specific flow label keys can be provided by dynamic configuration at runtime.
 This prevents the resetting of distributed counters that would otherwise occur when a policy is restarted.